You are here

 Current Research and Creative Activities at the MMAD Lab and Viz Lab

-The Labs are hubs for multi-disciplinary research opportunities.
-Throughout the year, faculty, graduate and undergraduate researchers utilize the labs to explore the integration of visualization technologies with data gathering and presentation.
+The Labs are used for multi-disciplinary research where faculty, graduate and undergraduate researchers utilize the labs and its technologies to further their research.
 Current research projects focus on interactive installations and visualization of scientific research, particularly climate change.